opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 ===================

 This guide will help you to change the basic configuration settings which are required or at least strongly recommended for each Opencast installation.
-This is basically what you should do directly after you installed Opencast on your machine.
+This is basically what you should do, right after installing Opencast on your machine.

-All these settings are made in the `custom.properties` file.
-It can be found directly in your Opencast configuration directory.
-In most cases, that should be either `/etc/matterhorn/custom.properties` or `/opt/matterhorn/etc/custom.properties`.
-Open this file using the editor of your choice, e.g.:
+All settings are made to files, residing in the Opencast configuration directory.
+In most cases, that should be either `/etc/opencast/custom.properties` or `/opt/opencast/etc/custom.properties`.
+Edit the files, using the editor of your choice, e.g.:

-    vim /etc/matterhorn/custom.properties
+    vim /etc/opencast/custom.properties

 Step 1: Setting the Server URL